-“Through the alumni mentor program, I was paired with a Fortune 50 health care executive who offered me guidance throughout the year.”
+“Through the Student-Alumni Mentor Program, I was paired with a Fortune 50 health care executive who offered me guidance throughout the year.”

 “The second-year classes allowed me to delve deeper into health care and get to know several of the health care-focused faculty members.”

-The Health Care Initiative connects the HBS community — MBA students, alumni, faculty, staff, and Executive Education participants — to ideas, resources, and opportunities for collaboration that yield innovative models for health care practice.
+The Health Care Initiative at Harvard Business School connects MBA students, alumni, faculty, staff, and Executive Education participants to ideas, resources, and opportunities for collaboration that yield innovative models for health care practice.

-HBS-HMS Forum on Health Care Innovation has announced four finalists in its Health Acceleration Challenge, Bloodbuy, I-Pass, Medalogix and Twine.
-They will share $150,000 in prize money now, with an additional $50,000 going to a winner a year from now.
+The HBS–HMS Forum on Health Care Innovation has announced four finalists in its Health Acceleration Challenge: Bloodbuy, I-PASS, Medalogix, and Twine.
+They will share $150,000 in prize money now, with an additional $50,000 going to the winner a year from now.

 First-of-its-kind HarvardX course will bring health care innovation to online audiences

-World-renowned HBS professor Regina Herzlinger and two prominent guest instructors are teaching an introduction to innovation in health care ventures for those interested in entrepreneurial opportunities in health care technology, management, consulting, or investing.
-Read the Bloomberg article, watch the course trailer, then register for the course to learn from the godmother of consumer-driven health care.
+World-renowned HBS Professor Regina E. Herzlinger and two prominent guest instructors are teaching an introduction to innovation in health care ventures for those interested in entrepreneurial opportunities in health care technology, management, consulting, or investing.
+Read the Bloomberg article, watch the course trailer, and then register for the course to learn from the godmother of consumer-driven health care.

 →More HBS Working Knowledge